 Here is the important thing about the volcanoes: few large cities in the United States have young volcanoes near them.
-The Albuquerque Volcanoes are geologically young (about 220,000 years old) so many details of small eruptions are well preserved.
+The Albuquerque Volcanoes are geologically young (dates range between about 140,000 and 220,000 years old) so many details of small eruptions are well preserved.
 What is ironic is the fact that most residents see them as such small hills on the western horizon that they could not possibly be of any interest.
 But it turns out that they preserve some really unusual characteristics not seen in other more spectacular volcanic settings.

 They are also an excellent example of the results of a fissure eruption in which a curtain of fire erupts from a long, linear crack.
 Fissure eruptions like the Albuquerque Volcanoes are common in many parts of the world, particularly oceanic island volcanoes, but are not as well-expressed throughout much of the Southwest.